(Note: ANSI and ASSE recently released a new, revised edition of ANSI Z490.1. This article has been updated to cover the new, revised, 2016 version.)

 Next, the standard explains that your EHS training should include provisions for:

 - A training management system in accordance with recognized standards (ANSI refers to Annex A here, which lists quite a few “management” standards).
+For this, you might want to check out the Convergence Training Enterprise LMS.

 - Development of EHS training in an appropriate manner relying on best practices of the training industry, including things like a needs assessment, learning objectives, creating appropriate course content, formatting course content appropriately, creating and providing resource materials, and establishing criteria to determine when a trainee has adequately completed a course.
-This is all covered in more detail in our post about ANSI Z490.1 Section 4.

 - Training delivery by competent trainers in an appropriate training environment.
-This is covered in much more detail in our post about ANSI Z490.1 Section 5.

 - Evaluation of EHS training to determine if it’s effective and the creation of a system for continuous improvement of the training.
-This is covered in much more detail in our future post about ANSI Z490.1 Section 6.

 Managing and Administering EHS Training Resources